ksu-auv-team/ksu-auv-team.github.io/website/developer notes.md

 - Team Page
   - On years, mouse will scroll horizontally on hover
   - Allow users to filter by position, year, major
+  - Change members to cards and flip on hover (info on back)
+- Media Page
+  - Place vertical photos separately
+  - Browse media chat for 2023 photos